Cywus98213/budgetBuddy/README.md

 Please feel free to report any issues or bugs that you encounter while using the application.

+## Reflection

+- Overall, this project helped me improve my skills as a full-stack developer , gave me valuable experience working with popular tools and technologies used in modern web development, and also give some basic understanding of how to build a website.
+And also have more understanding of how to build out a system and the concepts.

 ## Contributing

 BudgetBuddy is a self-practice project and is not currently accepting contributions.